How to Scrape Instagram

 Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/96.0.4664.110 Safari/537.36

-There are many online databases that contain latest user-agent strings of various platforms, like one provided by whatismybrowser.com
+🧙♂️ There are many online databases for user-agent strings of various platforms.
+For example, user agent database by whatismybrowser.com

-Cookie is used to store persistent data.
-This is a vital feature for websites to keep tracking of user state: user logins, configuration preferences etc. Cookies are a bit out of scope of this article, but we'll be covering them in the future.
+Cookies are used to store persistent data.
+This is a vital feature for websites to keep track of user state: user logins, configuration preferences etc. All of the cookie information is exchanged through this Cookie header.

 text/html,application/xhtml+xml,application/xml;q=0.9,image/webp,image/apng,*/*;q=0.8